RAJAS2025/VHR-WRO-FE-June-2025/models/README.md

 Models
 ====

-This directory contains all the models used for our robot.
-Since our robot is made out of LEGO technic pieces, we are going to be 3d printing mounts and adapters for the electronics.
-Below is a table of our 3D-printed parts and what they are used for.
+This directory contains all the custom 3D models used for our robot.
+The chassis is a fully optimized, super small design with sharp servo steering, while additional sensor mounts were created in Tinkercad.
+The rear assembly is adapted to work with LEGO wheels, axles, and a reinforced differential.
+Below is a table of our 3D-printed parts and their functions.

 | File Name | Description | Image |
 | ----------- | ----------- | ----------- |